Waltberry/CV/README.md

   - Built a web server application in Java Spring Boot that can accept and respond to HTTP requests and support uploading JSON data.
   - Developed and ran unit tests to assess my Java Spring Boot application’s performance.

+- **Lyft Back-End Engineering Job Simulation - July 2024**
+ - Completed the Back-End Engineering job simulation, taking over the development of an unfinished project for the Lyft Rentals team.
+ - Drafted a UML class diagram representing a new reorganized architecture.
+ - Refactored a messy codebase inherited from another team to accurately reflect my new design.
+ - Implemented unit tests and added new functionality using test-driven development.

 ## Licenses & Certifications

 ### Machine Learning